-- A Non-Executive Director may resign from his/her position and thus terminate their contract on written notice to the Company; and - A Non-Executive Director may, following resolution of the Company's shareholders, be removed before the expiration of their period of office (if applicable).
+- 1. A Non-Executive Director may resign from their position and thus terminate their contract on written notice to the Company; and - A Non-Executive Director may, following resolution of the Company's shareholders, be removed before the expiration of their period of office (if applicable).
 Payment is made in lieu of any notice period if termination is initiated by the Company, except where termination is initiated for serious misconduct.

-In consideration of the services provided by Dr Jon Hronsky as Non-Executive Director the Company will pay him \$50,000 plus statutory superannuation per annum.
+In consideration of the services provided by Dr Jon Hronsky as a Non-Executive Director, the Company will pay him \$50,000 plus statutory superannuation per annum.

-In consideration of the services provided by Mr Paul Chapman as Non-Executive Chairman the Company will pay him \$60,000 plus statutory superannuation per annum.
-During the financial year ended 30 June 2018, \$20,000 in fees were voluntarily foregone by Mr Chapman.
+In consideration of the services provided by Mr Paul Chapman as Non-Executive Chairman, the Company will pay him \$60,000 plus statutory superannuation per annum.
+During the previous financial year ended 30 June 2018, \$20,000 in fees were voluntarily and permanently foregone by Mr Chapman.

-Messrs Chapman and Hronsky are also entitled to fees for other amounts as the Board determines where they perform special duties or otherwise perform extra services or make special exertions on behalf of the Company.
-There were no such fees paid during the financial year ended 30 June 2018.
+Mr Chapman and Dr Hronsky are also entitled to fees for other amounts as the Board determines where they perform special duties or otherwise perform extra services or make special exertions on behalf of the Company.
+There were no such fees paid during the financial year ended 30 June 2019.